Huanshere/VideoLingo/docs/install_locally_en.md

    ```bash
    python install.py
    ```
-   Choose the desired Whisper project when prompted, and the script will automatically install the corresponding torch and whisper versions.
+   Follow the prompts to select the desired Whisper project.
+The script will automatically install the corresponding torch and whisper versions.

 5. 🎉 Launch the Streamlit application: Double-click `一键启动.bat` or enter
    ```bash